ardanlabs/gotraining/topics/go/concurrency/goroutines/README.md

 	* Concurrency is about dealing with lots of things at once.
 	* Parallelism is about doing lots of things at once.

-_"Parallelism is TRYING to do two things at the same time.
-Concurrency is arranging it so you can do two things at the same time." - Dave Cheney_
+_"Parallelism is about physically doing two or more things at the same time.
+Concurrency is about undefined, out of order, execution." - William Kennedy_

+_"By default, goroutines shouldn't outlive the function they were created from. this forces you into a extremely good design posture." - Peter Bourgon_

 ## Design Guidelines